Road closures: two for Lewes drivers this week

 The latest expected works list, with notes from National Highways, shows that two closures are due to start this week:

-• A23, from 8pm August 1 to 6am August 2, slight delays (under 10 minutes): A23 northbound and southbound, Patcham to Hickstead, lane closure for barrier repair.
+• A26, from 8pm August 10 to 6am August 11, slight delays (under 10 minutes): A26 both directions New road to Avis Way, traffic signals for surface works.

-• A27, from 8pm August 5 to 6am August 6, slight delays (under 10 minutes): A27 eastbound, Falmer, slip road and lane closure for surface works.
+• A27, from 9.30am to 4pm on August 18, slight delays (under 10 minutes): A27 Both directions Ashcombe roundabout to Ditchling Road, diversion for East Sussex.

 National Highways is responsible for maintaining motorways and major A-roads, so closures of smaller roads will not be included in their schedule.